yadavan88/play-game/README.md

 # Usage
 - Compile and start this play application (use `sbt run` for example)
+- Make sure that docker is running with postgres container and required tables are created
 - access `http://localhost:9000`.
-This will compile the play classes and templates
+This will compile the play classes and templates.
 - Swagger API is available at `http://localhost:9000/assets/swagger.html`

 # Main concepts covered in this project
 - Play setup and configurations